deanpcmad/buildtea/README.md

       WAIT_FOR_TARGETS: |-
         buildtea-db:3306
       DATABASE_URL: mysql2://buildteauser:buildteapass@buildtea-db/buildtea?pool=10
+      # Generate a 128 character key and enter it here
+      SECRET_KEY_BASE:
       # The full hostname of this app.
 Used when creating Gitea webhooks
       APP_HOST:
       # Used for HTTP Basic Auth